How does Bitcoin work?

 What is Bitcoin?

-Bitcoin was invented by an anonymous person called Satoshi Nakamoto in order to establish a digital currency outside of control exercised by the financial institutions, as well as provide a way to transact without delays in transfers or bank fees.
+Bitcoin was invented by an anonymous person called Satoshi Nakamoto in order to establish a digital currency outside of control exercised by financial institutions, as well as provide a way to transact without delays in transfers or bank fees.
 Although fintechs such as challenger banks have been sharing their ideas for fast money movement with us for years, all of them have had to operate within a certain legal framework that ensures the safety and stability of money processed by these entities.

 A very decentralized currency

 However, while the Bank of England is called a guardian of the British pound, the National Bank of Poland oversees the Polish złoty, and so on, there is no central institution that is in control of Bitcoin.
-And it is both a great advantage, as well as disadvantage – everything depends on how one chooses to perceive it.
+And it is both a great advantage, as well as a disadvantage – everything depends on how one chooses to perceive it.
 The inclusive nature of Bitcoin provides more than 1.6 billion unbanked adults worldwide with a new way to get inside the financial system, but on the other hand, the decentralized nature of the cryptocurrency and its volatility makes it a risky investment.
 It is only natural that some people want to understand how it works before making a play for digital assets.

 How do you obtain Bitcoin?